shreya-d2604/spidey-sense/README.md

 To run in CI: add `BRIGHTDATA_API_KEY` as a repo secret, then Actions → **Spidey-Sense** → **Run workflow**.

+## AI Assistance

+Claude was used to help build this project.

 ## Maintainer

 Built by Shreya for WeMakeDevs' Into the Scrape-Verse hackathon.